justeattakeaway/pie/.changeset/good-fishes-hear.md

 "pie-docs": patch
 ---

-[Updated] - add an interactions section to the chip docs
+[Updated] - Add an interactions section to the chip docs